FraSeracini/brain-diffusion-mapping/README.md

 - **Coursework1.pdf**
   This is the coursework specification document provided by the instructor.
 It outlines the core and advanced tasks, required deliverables, and submission instructions.

-- **COMP0118_CW1_Report.pdf**
+- **COMP0118_Coursework1.pdf**
   This is the final written report (maximum 3 pages) that describes the methodology, analysis, and results for all the required tasks.
 It references both the code and figures.

-- **COMP0118_Coursework1_Figures/**
+- **COMP0118_Coursework1_Figures**
-  This folder contains all figures and tables referenced in the report.
+  This document contains all figures and tables referenced in the report.
 Each figure is numbered and includes a short caption, as required by the coursework instructions.

 - **COMP0118_Coursework1_Code/**
   This folder includes all MATLAB scripts and functions used to perform the parameter estimation, model fitting, and mapping tasks described in the report.
 It contains:

-  - `Coursework1_Code.m` — Main script implementing all core parts of the coursework.

 ## Requirements